How To Check your iPhone for Spyware

 The Common Symptoms of a Spyware Attack

-- Battery Overheating – Certain pieces of spyware can make your phone’s processor overworked thus draining your resources and overheating the battery.
-If you spot that your battery is constantly getting hot even if you didn’t run any resource-devouring apps, you might be having a spyware problem on your hands.
+- Battery Overheating – Certain pieces of spyware can make your iPhone’s processor overworked thus draining your resources and overheating the battery.
+If you spot that your battery is constantly getting hot even if you didn’t run any resource-devouring apps, you might be having a spyware problem on your hands that needs to be resolved.

-- The Device Connects to Internet Willy-Nilly – If you iPhone mysteriously keeps getting connected to the Internet without your knowledge, there’s a possibility a rogue app’s taken control of your device and won’t give up trying to update its foul form into one that is even more awful!
+- The Device Connects to Internet Willy-Nilly – If your iPhone mysteriously keeps connecting to the Internet without your knowledge, there’s a possibility a rogue app’s taken control of your device and won’t give up trying to update its foul form into one that is even more awful!

 - Apple ID Login Requests – Getting asked to log in constantly even though you were already logged out or have just logged in may also indicate there’s some sort of problem with your device.
 Most likely, this scenario means someone has taken hold of your password and email address and so they keep logging in when you’re not looking.
 To combat this, make sure to contact customer support or change your password a bunch of times!